 Peugeot offers a variety of packs that bundle options together into better value packages.
 The Surround Rear Vision Pack adds front and rear parking sensors (also available separately), plus a rear camera and nearside camera to help with blind spot visibility.
 There's also a Safety Pack which adds lane assist, speed limit recognition and active braking alert, while the Safety Pack Plus adds auto main beam, tiredness alert and traffic sign recognition.
 On top of that, you can add the Drive Assist Pack with adaptive cruise control on selected models.

-There's a 1.2 PureTech 110 petrol engine available, but the majority of the range is powered by Peugeot's BlueHDi diesel in 75, 100 and 130 guises.
-This 1.5-litre engine is the same as you'll find in the Peugeot car range, with the lower powered engines featuring a five-speed manual, while the 1.5 has a six-speed manual and an optional eight-speed auto.
+The Partner range is powered by Peugeot's BlueHDi diesel in 75, 100 and 130 guises.
+It's the same engine you'll find in the Peugeot car range, with the lower-powered engines featuring a five-speed manual, while the 130 has an eight-speed auto.
 All models come with stop-start as standard.

-As well as its Citroen and Vauxhall sister models, the Peugeot Partner can count the VW Caddy and Ford Transit Connect as its main rivals, but it has a breadth of ability and tech to make these two look dated, while other rivals such as the Fiat Doblo, Renault Kangoo and Mercedes Citan are positively old hat in comparison.
+As well as its Citroen, Vauxhall and Toyota sister models, the Peugeot Partner can count the VW Caddy and Ford Transit Connect as its main rivals, while other rivals such as the Fiat Doblo, Renault Kangoo and Mercedes Citan also have their merits.

 MPG, CO2 and Running Costs

-The Peugeot Partner has an identical model line-up and price range as its sister model, the Citroen Berlingo Van.
-That means prices start from around £16,750 ex-VAT, while the Long model starts from around £19,200 ex-VAT.
-The most expensive Asphalt Long model comes in at just under £24,250 ex-VAT, although Peugeot offers plenty of options that can bump these prices up significantly.
-Go for a Crew Van, and that starts from around £21,200.
+The Peugeot Partner has a similar model line-up and price range as the Citroen Berlingo Van.
+Prices start from around £18,750 ex-VAT, while the Long model starts from just under £20,000 ex-VAT.
+The most expensive Asphalt Long model comes in at around £25,000 ex-VAT, although Peugeot offers plenty of options that can bump these prices up significantly.
+The Crew Van is offered in a single trim level for around £22,400.